-- [2.2.10.2.].
-A "severe vehicle failure" is any failure in-of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task [and would also leave the manually driven vehicle in a state unfit to drive] (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure).] - 2.2.11. ""Self-check" means an integrated function that checks for a system failure and for a change in detection range of the sensing system on a continuous basis. - 2.2.1214.
-A "system-Qoverride" means an action of by the driver means a situation when the driver providinges an-input to a control elements of the vehicle which has have priority over the longitudinal or lateral movement of the vehicle control of the system, while the system is still active. - [2.2.1315.
-The "Dynamic Driving task" is the physical means the control and execution of all longitudinal and lateral movements of the vehicle.]
+- [2.2.10.4.13 A "severe vehicle failure" is any failure in-of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task {and would also leave the manually driven vehicle in a state unfit to drive} (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure).] - 2.2.11. ""Self-check" means an integrated function which checks for any system failure and for a change in detection range of the sensing system on a continuous basis. - 2.2.1214.
+A "system_Ooverride" means an action of by the human_driver means a situation when the driver providinges an_intentional_input to a_control elements of the vehicle_which has_have priority over the longitudinal or lateral movement of the vehicle_control of the system, while the system is still active. - [2.2.1315.
+The "Dynamic Driving task" is the means the control and execution of all longitudinal and lateral movements of the vehicle.]